Patterson Lake North (PLN)

 PLN is prospective for hosting structurally controlled high-grade uranium mineralization that is often associated with basement graphitic shear zones within clay altered metasedimentary basement lithologies.
 These features have unique characteristics that can be identified by geophysical surveys.

-PLN lies within a large basin scale NE trending gravity low structural corridor that also incorporates the adjacent PLS property.
-The former Cluff Lake mine (>60M lbs U3O8 produced) and the UEX-Areva Shea Creek deposits (42 km and 27 km to the north respectively) lie along the western margin of this structural feature.
-The recently discovered high-grade uranium mineralization found at PLS located 5.7 km to the south, also lies within this structural corridor.
+PLN is located in the highly prospective western Athabasca Basin within a large, basin scale NE trending gravity low structural corridor that also incorporates the adjacent PLS property.
+The former Cluff Lake mine (>60M lbs U3O8 produced) and the UEX-Orano Shea Creek deposits (42 km and 27 km to the north respectively) lie along the western margin of this structural feature.
+The high-grade PLS uranium deposit, discovered by Fission Uranium Corp is located 5.7 km to the south, and also lies within this structural corridor.
+NexGen Energy’s higher grade Arrow Uranium deposit is located immediately along strike from PLS, on a sub-parallel trend within the same basin-scale corridor.
+These deposits, combined, have uranium resources in excess of 440 M lbs U3O8 (all categories) discovered to date.
 Coincidentally, PLN also lies within a complex magnetic corridor showing magnetic highs and lows and breaks in regional major features.
-Several EM anomalies are evident within PLN, including what may be interpreted to be the southern extension of the Saskatoon Lake EM conductor, which itself is associated with the Shea Creek deposit to the north.
+Several EM anomalies are evident within PLN, including what is interpreted to be the southern extension of the Saskatoon Lake EM conductor, which itself is associated with the Shea Creek deposit to the north.